Chong language

 The Chong language is marked by its unusual four-way contrast in register.
 Its grammar has not been extensively studied, but it is unrelated to the Thai language which is in the Tai–Kadai language family.
 Chong had no written form until 2000, when researchers at Mahidol University used a simplified version of standard Thai characters to create a Chong writing system, after which the first teaching materials in the language appeared.
 Chong is currently considered to be at stage 7 in Joshua Fishman's Graded Intergenerational Disruption Scale (GIDS), where stage 8 is the closest to extinction.

 Chong is actually two languages, Western Chong, and Central Chong or Samre.

 The Western Chong community in Thailand is primarily located in and around Chanthaburi.

 Central Chong includes the Kasong dialect of Trat.
 (See that article for details.)

 While the language spoken in Thailand has been studied recently, the Chong language in Cambodia has not been investigated yet.
 David Bradley (2007) reports no remaining speakers.

 Classification

 A number of Pearic languages are called "Chong", and they all do not constitute a single language.
 Chong proper consists of the majority of varieties which Sidwell (2009) labeled "Western Chong".
 This includes the main dialect around Chanthaburi Province (mostly in southern Khao Khitchakut District and western Pong Nam Ron District). on the Thai–Cambodian border.
-These should not be confused with the variety called "Chong" in Trat Province of western Thailand, nor with "Kasong" Chong, both of which were classified as "Central Chong" along with Samre, and so should perhaps be considered dialects of Samre rather than of Chong.
+These should not be confused with the variety called "Chong" in Trat Province of eastern Thailand, nor with "Kasong" Chong, both of which were classified as "Central Chong" along with Samre, and so should perhaps be considered dialects of Samre rather than of Chong.
 Similarly, the languages called "Chung" in Kanchanaburi Province and in Cambodia are dialects of Sa'och, and were classified as "Southern Chong" along with Suoi.